vedph/gve-doc/export/trace-features.md

 | `$left-anchor` | `OPID TAGIN:TAGOUT IDLIST` | node left of deletion  |
 | `$righ-anchor` | `OPID TAGIN:TAGOUT IDLIST` | node right of deletion |

+The "in" features are set in the input alteration; all other features are set in the output alteration.

 - `$seg-in`: input _segment_ (=sequence of _contiguous_ nodes) selected by the operation.
 Value is `OPID TAGIN:TAGOUT N` where `OPID` is the operation ID, `TAGIN` the input version tag, `TAGOUT` the output version tag, and `N` the ordinal number of the node in the segment captured by the operation.
 - `$seg-out`: output segment affected by the operation.
 Value is the same as `$seg-in`.
 - `$seg2-in`: same as `seg-in`, for the second segment in a swap operation.